Apply for the Ashinaga Africa Initiative

 Benin, Burkina Faso, Burundi, Cameroon*, Central African Republic, Chad, Comoros, Côte d’Ivoire, Democratic Republic of Congo, Djibouti, Gabon, Guinea Conakry, Madagascar, Mali, Mauritania, Niger, Republic of Congo, Senegal and Togo.

-*As this country has French and English as its official languages, applicants can apply to either the Anglophone or Francophone program.
+*As these countries have French and English as its official languages, applicants can apply to either the Anglophone or Francophone program.
 However, this does not guarantee multiple seats on the AAI will be provided.

 Angola, Cape Verde, Guinea-Bissau, Mozambique and São Tomé and Príncipe